zonemaster/zonemaster-backend/docs/Installation.md

 ## 1. Overview

-This document describes prerequisites, installation, configuration, startup and post-install sanity checking for Zonemaster::Backend.
-The final section wraps up with a few pointer to interfaces for Zonemaster::Backend.
+This document contains all steps needed to install Zonemaster::Backend.
 For an overview of the Zonemaster product, please see the [main Zonemaster Repository].